 - 1. Documented verbal counseling

 - 2. Written reprimand

-- 3. Suspension without pay for one (1) week up to a maximum of thirty-six (36) hours during which time the employee shall be on overtime restriction, probation
+- 3. Suspension without pay for one (1) week up to a maximum of thirty-six (36) hours during which time the employee shall be on overtime restriction and probation.

 - 4. Final Written

 - 5. Termination

 Additionally, the Employer may choose to bind an employee to a last chance agreement in lieu of termination.
-The terms of the agreement will be negotiated with the Union.
+The terms of the agreement will be negotiated with the Union and not subject to the grievance process.